All Episodes

 A police officer fatally shot and injured in San Diego last night.

-And just early this morning.
+I just or early this morning.

 It just breaks your heart.